 The teaching fellow will be required to submit a 1-2 page document containing a proposed syllabus or a description of a course they intend to transition into an online course.
 Due no later than two weeks after the fellow’s time in residence, the document will be posted on the OTLS website.
 The fellow will also be expected to share their experience with other faculty and graduate students by presenting on their course and the instructional design process in either an OTLS offered seminar, one of the Academy for Teaching and Learning’s Seminars for Excellence in Teaching (SET) or another appropriate venue.

-To apply, candidates should send a curriculum vitae and a brief statement (not to exceed two pages) describing the course they intend to convert to online delivery and how they would measure success of course.
+To apply, candidates should submit a curriculum vitae and a brief statement (not to exceed two pages) describing the course they intend to convert to online delivery and how they would measure the success of the course.
 Applicants should also indicate when they will be available to complete the fellowship with OTLS.
-The application materials should be sent by email to Sandy Bennett, Director of Online Teaching and Learning Services, by April 7, 2017.
-Recipients will be notified by April 21, 2017.